AndrewstheBuilder/Leet-Code-Intuitions/intuition-11-24-24.md

             return total
 ```
 - stack based implementation of recursive dfs.
 No advantages just wanted to do it iteratively after doing it recursively.
+- One clarifying question I should ask is if the binary tree is guaranteed to be balanced or not